 The waffles were also introduced by Maurice Vermesh.
 The waffles in the states were served with whipped cream and strawberries and they were sold for a dollar.
 Now, these waffles can be found anywhere and you can make them in your household too.

-We arrived to the last of the authentic Belgian desserts which are also one of the very interesting and popular Belgian desserts.
+We arrived at the last of the authentic Belgian desserts which is also one of the very interesting and popular Belgian desserts.
 The Liers Vlaaike are not just sweet, they are also a bit spicy.
-Tart-shaped filled pastry which is prepared in the Flemish town of Lier.
+Tart-shaped filled pastry is prepared in the Flemish town of Lier.
 Hence where the name comes from and why it is the best Belgium dessert as well.

 This dessert consists of a thin crust filled with a creamy puree.
 The shortbread is usually unsweetened, however, the filling consists of breadcrumbs, candy syrup, milk, and flour.
 The spicy flavor vlaaike tarts usually have a combination of spices such as cinnamon, cloves, nutmeg, and coriander.
 The recipe is believed to have survived for the past 300 years and this makes Liers Vlaaike one of the oldest baked goods.

 There we have the 10 best Belgian desserts and sweets.
-These Belgian desserts are sweet, and savory, they have variety.
-Best Belgium dessert might be the waffles as they are known worldwide.
+These Belgian desserts are sweet and savory, they have variety.
+The best Belgium dessert might be waffles as they are known worldwide.
 The Belgian chocolate desserts are also very good, however, everyone is familiar with them, so we wanted to bring different types of authentic Belgian desserts.

 Which one of these Belgian desserts have you tried so far?
 The dessert factory Belgium must be successful as these sweets are most famous and loved by people around Europe and even the rest of the world.
 If you are ever in Belgium, which ones are you going to buy?
 Let us know in the comments.
 If you would like to see desserts from a different country, please also let us know.